CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 Step 2: Use Your Finger as a Guide

-Write the word "cat" on paper or a whiteboard.
+Write "cat" on paper or a whiteboard.
 Point to each letter as you say its sound, moving your finger smoothly from left to right.
-Then run your finger under the whole word as you blend the sounds together.
+Then run your finger under the whole word as you blend.
+That physical, sweeping movement does something powerful — it ties the visual letters to the spoken sounds and reinforces left-to-right direction at the same time.

 Step 3: Start With Two-Sound Words